browserengineering/book/book/embeds.md

         self.tab.task_runner.schedule_task(task)
 ```

-Which then runs this code, that loops over all other frames and dispatches
+Which then runs this code, which finds the frame for the given window id and
-an event:
+dispatches an event on it:

 ``` {.python}
 class Tab: